rubenbupe/recipe-video-parser/README.md

 ```bash
 make install
 ```
-4. Set the environment variables using `example.env` as a template
+4. Set the environment variables using `example.env` as a template.
+See more in the [Environment variables](#environment-variables) section below.

 5. Build the application:
 ```bash